 - DJI’s Flagship O3+ Video Streaming

-- Built-in 20GB memory for great quality onboard recording, also takes mciro SD card for memory expansion
+- Built-in 20GB memory for high-quality onboard recording, with micro SD card support for memory expansion

 - 4K recording can potentially replace GoPro

-- Native Betaflight OSD Support (MSP Displayport), no more need for hacking
+- Native Betaflight OSD Support (MSP Displayport), eliminating the need for hacking

-- Records OSD and the whole menu in Goggles DVR
+- Records OSD and the entire menu in Goggles DVR

 - More expensive than other digital FPV systems

-- The Camera module is too big for many frames
+- Camera module too big for most frames

-- Consumes 40% more power than the Vista due to the 4K onboard recording and stabilization and better encoding etc, not only it overheats more quickly, it’s also important to make sure your BEC can handle 17W-18W at least just to be safe (e.g. 2A at 9V)
+- Consumes 40% more power than the Vista due to 4K onboard recording, stabilization, and better encoding.
+This not only increases the risk of overheating but also requires a BEC capable of handling at least 17W-18W (e.g., 2A at 9V) for safety

-- Does not output maximum RF power unless you use it with a flight controller (with MSP UART connected), which means it’s not ideal for wings without FC
+- Does not output maximum RF power unless used with a flight controller (with MSP UART connected), making it less ideal for wings without an FC

 DJI Goggles 2

-They are about the same size as the Orqa FPV.One Pilot.
+They are roughly the same size as the Orqa FPV.One Pilot.

-Even slightly smaller than the Walksnail Avatar (aka Fatshark Dominator HD).
+They are even slightly smaller than the Walksnail Avatar (also known as Fatshark Dominator HD).

-The Goggles 2 has OLED screens which in my opinion are a massive upgrade from the LCD screen in the V1 and V2.
-The OLED are more ‘contrasty’, vibrant and sharper, which HD video can really take advantage of.
+The Goggles 2 feature OLED screens, which are a significant improvement over the LCD screens in the V1 and V2.
+The OLED screens offer better contrast, vibrant colors, and sharper images, which enhance the HD video experience.